MaximFilimonovGH/welshsynonyms/README.md

 # Welsh Synonyms

 Learn new words in Welsh and practice your vocabulary.
-You will be shown randoms word.
+You will be shown random word.
 Your task is to provide their synonyms, i.e. different words with the same meaning.
 The words are divided into four Welsh language levels.
 Please use the slider to change the level.
 There are two game modes: practice and test.
 Please use the radio buttons to change the mode.

-Click on HINT to see synonym suggestions from the Welsh WordNet.
+- Click on HINT to see synonym suggestions from the Welsh WordNet.
-Click on TRANSLATE to access an English translation.
+- Click on TRANSLATE to access an English translation.
-Click on SUBMIT to submit your answers.
+- Click on SUBMIT to submit your answers.
-Click on NEXT to move onto the next round.
+- Click on NEXT to move onto the next round.
-Click on EXIT to end the game session.
+- Click on EXIT to end the game session.

 ## Application